 The COWCAP charges consist of two cost components: (1) general costs: computer/equipment use, rent, space use, and utilities, and (2) service units.

-California SAWS Consortium IV (C-IV) is the California Statewide Automated Welfare System-IV (the service organization) for 39 counties in the California State.
+California SAWS Consortium IV (C-IV) is the California Statewide Automated Welfare System-IV (the service organization) for 39 counties in the State of California.
 The purpose of C-IV is to design, develop, implement, and maintain the ongoing operations of the welfare system.
-MSS is responsible for C-IV financial reporting.
-ATC Controller Division – Management Services Section (MSS) works closely with C-IV throughout the year to ensure transactions are recorded accurately and reported in accordance with Generally Accepted Accounting Principles.
+ATC Controller Division – Management Services Section (MSS) is responsible for C-IV financial reporting.
+MSS works closely with C-IV throughout the year to ensure transactions are recorded accurately and reported in accordance with Generally Accepted Accounting Principles.
 Effective as of September 1, 2017, the 39 C-IV member counties and Los Angeles County formed a new Consortium named California Automated Consortium Eligibility System (CalACES).